Anders Holch Povlsen: Scotland

 In 2014, he bought Aldourie Castle on the banks of Loch Ness for £15 million.

 He also bought the Eriboll estate in Sutherland.

-In 2017, Povlsen bought the Jenners building on Princes Street in Edinburgh, reportedly for £53 million.
-He announced plans to renovate the building, including a hotel and rooftop restaurant.
+In 2017, through his real estate company AAA United, Povlsen bought the Jenners building on Princes Street in Edinburgh, reportedly for £53 million.
+He renovated the Victorian-era building, restoring its facade, in a project that began in 2020.

 He plans to combine his adjoining estates and re-wild them.

 Aggressive techniques to facilitate tree growth were adopted after 2004 and into the 2020s in Glenfeshie within the Cairngorms National Park.

+In 2018, Povlsen lost a legal challenge seeking to stop the development of a 22-turbine wind farm, Creag Riabhach, in Sutherland in the northern Highlands; the Court of Session declined his bid to halt the project.

 Denmark

 In Denmark, Povlsen owns and resides at the old Constantinsborg Estate west of Aarhus, along with substantial farmland and forests.

 Romania

 Povlsen has bought land in Romania's Carpathian Mountains to create a wilderness reserve for the surviving wolves, bears and lynx.

 Personal life

 Povlsen is married to Anne Holch Povlsen (formerly Anne Storm-Pedersen), and the couple had four children: Alma, Agnes, Astrid and Alfred.
 Alma, Agnes and Alfred were killed at the Shangri-La Colombo hotel during the 2019 Sri Lanka Easter bombings, when the family was on holiday there.
 They had twin girls less than a year later on 11 March 2020, and another son on 29 September 2021.